Panoptic Diffusion Models: co-generation of images and segmentation maps: Related works

 \subsection{Diffusion Models for Image Generation}

-One of the initial works in this area, Denoising Diffusion Probabilistic Models (DDPM), use a Markov chain to gradually add scheduled noises to images in the forward process \cite{ho2020denoising}.
-The transition of the Markov chain is then parameterized by a neural network trained to predict the noise.
+Denoising Diffusion Probabilistic Models (DDPM) use a Markov chain to gradually add scheduled noises to images in the forward process and then parameterize the transition by a neural network trained to predict the noise \cite{ho2020denoising}.
 During inference, a diffusion model starts from random noise and gradually reverses it to reconstruct the image.
 A well-known drawback of diffusion models is that they require a large number of steps to generate samples iteratively.
-To address this issue and improve efficiency, researchers have proposed various modifications to diffusion models \cite{improvedDDPM}.
-For instance, DDIM demonstrates that diffusion models can operate in a non-Markovian manner, resulting in shorter generative chains \cite{ddim}.
-Additionally, distillation algorithms have been introduced to further accelerate the multi-step inference process by progressively distilling a teacher model into a student model\cite{progressive-diffusion, berthelot2023tract, ren2024hypersd}.
+To improve efficiency, researchers have proposed various modifications to diffusion models \cite{improvedDDPM}.
+DDIM demonstrates that diffusion models can operate in a non-Markovian manner, resulting in shorter generative chains \cite{ddim}.
+Additionally, distillation algorithms have been introduced to further accelerate the multi-step inference process\cite{progressive-diffusion, berthelot2023tract, ren2024hypersd}.
+We use a fast solver for our panoptic diffusion model, which is a modified version of DPM Solver++ that can solve the reverse of the diffusion process in 10-50 steps \cite{lu2023dpmsolverfastsolverguided, lu2022dpm}.

 The backbone neural network for a diffusion model is typically a UNet, which is composed of convolutional layers and attention blocks, or a diffusion transformer that relies solely on attention mechanisms \cite{stablediffusion, Peebles2022DiT}.
 Another variant, UViT, is a type of diffusion transformer that retains skip connections, allowing later layers to access information from earlier layers, thereby enhancing alignment \cite{uvit}.